vegaprotocol/specs/protocol/0059-STKG-simple_staking_and_delegating.md

   - The balance of "delegateable stake" is reduced immediately (prior to it coming into effect in the next epoch) (<a name="0059-STKG-007" href="#0059-STKG-007">0059-STKG-007</a>)

 ### Adding more stake

 - More tokens may be locked at any time on the [Vega staking bridge contract](./0071-NP-STAK-erc20_governance_token_staking.md) (<a name="0059-STKG-008" href="#0059-STKG-008">0059-STKG-008</a>)
 - More stake may be delegated at any time (see [function: Stake](./0071-STAK-erc20_governance_token_staking.md) - amount refers to size by which to increment existing staked amount) (<a name="0059-STKG-009" href="#0059-STKG-009">0059-STKG-009</a>)
 - Same timings apply as per staking for the first time (<a name="0059-STKG-010" href="#0059-STKG-010">0059-STKG-010</a>)

 ### Removing stake

 - Any stake may be withdrawn from the [Vega staking bridge contract](./0071-STAK-erc20_governance_token_staking.md) at any time (<a name="0059-STKG-011" href="#0059-STKG-011">0059-STKG-011</a>)
  - Unlocking your tokens in the bridge contract will effectively "remove" them from any delegation they're doing (unless you have remaining undelegated tokens that could fulfil your delegation) (<a name="0059-STKG-012" href="#0059-STKG-012">0059-STKG-012</a>)
 - Delegation may be fully or partially removed.
 The amount specified in the [function: Remove](./0071-STAK-erc20_governance_token_staking.md) - is the size by which the existing staked amount will be decremented (<a name="0059-STKG-013" href="#0059-STKG-013">0059-STKG-013</a>)
 - Removal of delegation may happen in the following 2 ways:
   - Announcing removal, but maintaining stake until last block of the current epoch.
 This "announced stake" may be then (re)delegated (e.g. to a different validator). (<a name="0059-STKG-014" href="#0059-STKG-014">0059-STKG-014</a>)
   - Announcing removal and withdrawing stake immediately.
 Rewards are still collected for this stake until the end of the epoch, but they are sent to the onchain treasury account for that asset. (<a name="0059-STKG-015" href="#0059-STKG-015">0059-STKG-015</a>)
 - Every 30 seconds (and at the end of an epoch) the associated stake is reconciled against the current nomination to ensure that the total nomination is not exceeding the total association.
 In case it does we proportionally un-nominate from the validators until the nomination is not exceeding the association.
-It's worth mentioning that this only affects the balance of the current epoch - we don't attempt to reconcile the balance for the next epoch until the epoch ends, so if for example the party had an association of a 100 tokens, then they requested to nominate 100 tokens to validator1, their balance for the next epoch would remain 100 until the end of the epoch even if they immediately dissociate the 100 tokens.  (<a name="0059-STKG-016" href="#0059-STKG-016">0059-STKG-016</a>)
+It's worth mentioning that this only affects the balance of the current epoch - we don't attempt to reconcile the balance for the next epoch until the epoch ends, so if for example the party had an association of a 100 tokens, then they requested to nominate 100 tokens to `validator1`, their balance for the next epoch would remain 100 until the end of the epoch even if they immediately dissociate the 100 tokens.  (<a name="0059-STKG-016" href="#0059-STKG-016">0059-STKG-016</a>)

 ### Changing delegation

 - Changing the validator to whom a participant wants to validate to involves:
   - Announcing removal of stake for current validator
   - Staking on the new validator, as per normal [function: Stake](../non-protocol-specs/0006-NP-STAK-erc20_governance_token_staking.md)
   - These can happen concurrently, so that at the next epoch, the stake is removed from the current validator and staked on the new validator

 ## Auto delegation scenarios

 ### Normal scenario auto undelegation:  (<a name="0059-STKG-018" href="#0059-STKG-018">0059-STKG-018</a>)

 - epoch 0: party associated 1000 VEGA
 - epoch 0: party nominated 200 VEGA to validators 1-5
 - epoch 1: party dissociated 200 VEGA
-- at the end of epoch1: party one would have left 160 tokens nominated to validators 1-5 (for both epoch 1 and onwards - the former is important so that they don't get rewarded for 200 per validator)
+- at the end of epoch 1: `party1` would have left 160 tokens nominated to validators 1-5 (for both epoch 1 and onwards - the former is important so that they don't get rewarded for 200 per validator)

 ### Normal scenario auto delegation: (<a name="0059-STKG-019" href="#0059-STKG-019">0059-STKG-019</a>)

 - epoch 0: party associated 1000 VEGA
 - epoch 0: party nominated 200 VEGA to validators 1-5
 - epoch 1: party associated 200 VEGA
-- end of epoch 1: there's sufficient space on each validator 1-5 to accept the delegation of 40 VEGA from party 1 and party1 now has delegation of 240 for validators 1-5 for epoch 2.
+- end of epoch 1: there's sufficient space on each validator 1-5 to accept the delegation of 40 VEGA from `party1` and `party1` now has delegation of 240 for validators 1-5 for epoch 2.

 ### Edge case 1: manual delegation for party eligible for auto delegation:  (<a name="0059-STKG-020" href="#0059-STKG-020">0059-STKG-020</a>)

 - epoch 0: party associated 1000 VEGA
 - epoch 0: party nominated 200 VEGA to validators 1-5
 - epoch 1: party associated 200 VEGA
-- epoch 1: party requests to delegate 100 VEGA to validator1
+- epoch 1: party requests to delegate 100 VEGA to `validator1`
 - end of epoch1: party1 has 300 delegated to validator1, 200 delegated to validators 2-5 and 100 remain undelegated.
-- end of epoch2: the remaining associated undelegated 100 VEGA get auto-delegated and distributed such that validator1 gets 27 (100 * 300/1100) and validators 2-5 get each 18 - and 1 token remains undelegated
+- end of epoch2: the remaining associated undelegated 100 VEGA get auto-delegated and distributed such that `validator1` gets 27 (100 * 300/1100) and validators 2-5 get each 18 - and 1 token remains undelegated

 ### Edge case 2: manual undelegation for party eligible for auto delegation: (<a name="0059-STKG-021" href="#0059-STKG-021">0059-STKG-021</a>)

 - epoch 0: party associated 1000 VEGA
 - epoch 0: party nominated 200 VEGA to validators 1-5
 - epoch 1: party associated 100 VEGA
-- epoch 1: party requests to undelegate 200 VEGA from validator1
+- epoch 1: party requests to undelegate 200 VEGA from `validator1`
 - end of epoch1: party has 300 unnominated VEGA which will NOT be auto delegated
-- epoch 2: party requests to delegate 300 to validator 2
+- epoch 2: party requests to delegate 300 to `validator2`
 - epoch 2: party associated 100 VEGA
-- end of epoch 2: party has 500 nominated to validator2 and 200 nominated to validators 3-5
+- end of epoch 2: party has 500 nominated to `validator2` and 200 nominated to validators 3-5
-- end of epoch 3: party has 100 unnominated VEGA which gets nominated proportionally between validators 2-5 - i.e. validator 2 gets 45, validator 3-4-5 get 18 each
+- end of epoch 3: party has 100 unnominated VEGA which gets nominated proportionally between validators 2-5 - i.e. `validator2` gets 45, validators 3-4-5 get 18 each

-# See also
+## See also

 - [0013-ACCT Acccounts](./0013-ACCT-accounts.md) - staking accounts are not like other account types, but the differences are covered here.
 - [0028-GOVE Governance](./0028-GOVE-governance.md) - a party's stake controls their ability to participate in governance.
 - [0069-VALW Validators chosen by stake](./0069-VALW-validators_chosen_by_stake.md) - staking and delegation is used to pick validators.